louwrentius/fio-plot/README.md

     -f {read,write} [{read,write} ...], --filter {read,write} [{read,write} ...]
                             filter should be read/write.
     --xlabel-depth XLABEL_DEPTH
                             Can be used to truncate the most significant folder name from the label.
-Often used to strip off folders generated with benchfio
+Often used to strip off folders generated with benchfio (e.g. 4k)
-                            (e.g. 4k)
     --xlabel-parent XLABEL_PARENT
                             use the parent folder(s) to make the label unique.
 The number represents how many folders up should be included.
 Default is 1.
 Use a value of 0 to remove parent folder name.
     --xlabel-segment-size XLABEL_SEGMENT_SIZE
                             Truncate folder names to make labels fit the graph.
 Disabled by default.
 The number represents how many characters per segment are preserved.
 Used with -g.
     -w LINE_WIDTH, --line-width LINE_WIDTH
                             Line width for line graphs.
 Can be a floating-point value.
 Used with -g.
     --group-bars          When using -l or -C, bars are grouped together by iops/lat type.
+    --show-cpu            When using the -C option, a table is added with cpu_usr and cpu_sys data.
+    --table-lines         Draw the lines within a table (cpu/stdev)

 ### Example Usage